lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 **Activation:**
 Delegates will be contacted by Rubin Observatory staff to provide their `GitHub <https://www.github.com>`__ username.
-All delegates will be invited to join the `rubin-dp0 GitHub Organization <https://github.com/rubin-dp0>`_ and its `Delegates team <https://github.com/orgs/rubin-dp0/teams/delegates/members>`_, and must accept this invitation in order to log into the RSP at the Interim Data Facility (IDF; the Google Cloud).
+All delegates will be invited to join the `rubin-dp0 GitHub Organization <https://github.com/rubin-dp0>`_ and its Delegates team, and must accept this invitation in order to log into the RSP at the Interim Data Facility (IDF; the Google Cloud).
 With a browser that is logged in to GitHub, navigate to `data.lsst.cloud <https://data.lsst.cloud>`_ and choose "Log in" at upper-right.
 A pop-up window will ask to "Authorize Rubin Science Platform IDF Production Environment".
 Click the green button that says "Authorize lsst-sqre".